dima-huang/dima-huang.github.io/index.md

 ---
-title: The DH Lab
+title: Hellow and Welcome
 layout: home
 paginate: 8
+message: 🧪🧪Accepting new members!
 ---

-## Hello and welcome

 The Dima Huang Lab develops sustainable methods for recovering and separating critical materials — elements that are vital to modern technologies, yet are in limited supply and lack easy substitutes.